-Identify 'fit factors' Based on your health study and joint discussions with staff you can then go on - preferably with the support of an outside perspective on your company to begin formulating what relationships, processes, habits and routines help your staff to thrive and feel fit, both mentally and physically.
+Identifiera friskfaktorer Based on your health study and joint discussions with staff you can then go on - preferably with the support of an outside perspective - to begin formulating what relationships, processes, habits and routines help your staff to thrive and feel fit, both mentally and physically.
 Remember to see the entire person: body and soul together as one.
 Begin by listing things which work to promote good health before then going on to discuss what changes might improve health even further.